Army Body Fat Calculator

 How to take measurements

 Use a flexible tape measure.
-Waist: measure at the navel for men; at the narrowest point for women.
+Waist: measure horizontally at the navel for men; at the narrowest point for women.
 Neck: just below the larynx (Adam's apple), sloping downward at the front.
 Hip (women only): at the widest point.
-Stand straight, breathe normally, and measure to the nearest 0.5 inch or centimeter.
+Stand straight with the abdomen relaxed, breathe normally, and measure to the nearest 0.5 inch or centimeter — the same technique an examiner uses on tape test day.

 Frequently asked questions